Inventory0

 Depending on the industry a healthy company's total inventory will be between 20-30% dead stock.

-Common ways of dealing with dead stock
+Common causes of dead stock

 8 Ways to Deal With Dead Stock